mauriciopoppe/generator-node-npm/README.md

 Run the tests with `npm test`

-Generate a sample output of the generator with `GENERATE_SANDBOX=true npm test`, generator options are on `test/config.js`
+Generate a sample output of the generator with `GENERATE_SANDBOX=true npm test` (example project is saved under `test/.tmp`), the generator options are on `test/config.js`

 ## License